illinois-impact/gpu-algorithms-labs/labs/binning/README.md

 ### Binning on the GPU

+*** You do not need to do this part of the lab for full credit.
+If you choose to do it, be warned that (1) the debugging will be more painful, and (2) it's probably as much or more work than the previous parts, but it's only worth 20% as much--as extra credit.***

 The last set of tests performs preprocessing on the GPU using three additional kernels that you must write: `histogram`, `scan`, and `sort`.